SelfCareMap

 How to Get Volume at Your Roots Without Teasing Your Hair

 Let’s be real: teasing (or backcombing) might give you instant va-va-voom, but it’s also one of the fastest ways to damage your hair cuticles, cause breakage, and create a frizzy, tangled mess by day two.
-If you’re chasing root volume that looks effortless, feels healthy, and lasts—without the scalp-scratching aftermath—you’re in the right place.
+When you tease your hair, you are essentially creating a knot of hair at the base to prop up the rest of the strand.
+This puts immense tension on the hair shaft and can lead to permanent thinning over time.
+If you’re chasing root volume that looks effortless, feels healthy, and lasts, without the scalp-scratching aftermath, you’re in the right place.
 This Refresh-approved, at-home routine gives you lift that’s kind to your strands and kind to your morning routine.
+By focusing on the structural integrity of the hair and using heat and product strategically, you can achieve a professional blowout look without the mechanical damage.

 What You'll Need